jmacnett/florida-man-ttrpg/README.md

 - For every **successful** ability roll (or any combat that the player wins), you lose one point of toxicity, as your Florida Man revels in his natural charisma and obvious superiority.
 - If your toxicity reaches 10 points, you are inebriated, and must roll at disadvantage on all ability checks except attack.
 - If your toxicity reaches 15 points, you fall asleep, and must nap to bring your toxicity back down (1 point per hour removed).
-- Conversely, if you reach a toxicity of 0, the rest of the party must IMMEDIATELY turn on you and attack until you either fall unconcious, or partake in a Drug of Choice again.
-If you escape, or if all members of the party fail to attack you successfully, you gain advantage on all rolls until a successful attack occurs, or you imbibe ANY Drug of Choice option (not just your own).
+- Conversely, if you reach a toxicity of 0, all currently concious members of the party must IMMEDIATELY turn on you and either:
+    - attack until you either fall unconcious, or
+    - partake in a Drug of Choice again.
+    - If you escape, or if all members of the party fail to attack you successfully, you gain advantage on all rolls until a successful attack occurs by a non-party member, or you imbibe ANY Drug of Choice option (not just your own).

 ## Gameplay/Rules